matthewmueller/rfcs/text/0001-datamodel-2.md

 }
 ```

-The relationship can be made on either side, but the `@id` indicates where the data is stored.
+The relationship can be made on either side, but the `(id)` indicates where the data is stored.
 You can think of this as a pointer to the Customer id field.

-- `@id` is required here because we need to know where to put the
+- `(id)` is required here because we need to know where to put the

 ### 1-M